Museum of Contemporary Art, Los Angeles

-The Museum of Contemporary Art, Los Angeles (MOCA) is a contemporary art museum with two locations in Los Angeles, California.
-The main branch is located on Grand Avenue in Downtown Los Angeles, near the Walt Disney Concert Hall.
-MOCA's original space, initially intended as a temporary exhibit space while the main facility was built, is now known as the Geffen Contemporary and located in the Little Tokyo district of downtown Los Angeles.
+The Museum of Contemporary Art, Los Angeles (MOCA) is a contemporary art museum which has two locations in Los Angeles.
+The main museum is located on Grand Avenue in Downtown Los Angeles, near the Walt Disney Concert Hall.
+The second location is MOCA's original space, initially intended as a temporary exhibit space while the main facility was built.
+It is now known as the Geffen Contemporary and is located in the Little Tokyo district of downtown Los Angeles.
 Between 2000 and 2019, it operated a satellite facility at the Pacific Design Center facility in West Hollywood.

 The museum's exhibits consist primarily of American and European contemporary art created after 1940.
+As of 2026, the museum's collection included nearly 8,000 objects.
 Since the museum's inception, MOCA's programming has been defined by its multi-disciplinary approach to contemporary art.

 Founding

 In a 1979 political fundraising event at the Beverly Hills Hotel, Los Angeles Mayor Tom Bradley, Councilman Joel Wachs, and local philanthropist Marcia Simon Weisman happened to be seated at the same table.
 Throughout the evening, Weisman passionately discussed the city's need for a contemporary art museum.
 Weisman's brother, Norton Simon, had stepped in to bail out the financially ailing Pasadena Art Museum in 1975, but was unable to retain its focus on modern art.
-In the following weeks, the Mayor's Museum Advisory Committee was organized.
+Just weeks later, the Mayor's Museum Advisory Committee was organized.
 The committee, led by William Albert Norris, set about creating a museum from scratch, including locating funds, trustees, directors, curators, a gallery, and most importantly an art collection.
-That same year, Weisman and five other key local collectors signed an agreement whereby they would pledge chunks of their private collections, worth up to $6 million, "to create a museum of standing and repute."
+Also in 1975, Weisman and five other key local collectors signed an agreement whereby they would pledge chunks of their private collections, worth up to $6 million, "to create a museum of standing and repute."

-The following year, the fledgling Museum of Contemporary Art was operating out of an office on Boyd Street.
+In 1976, the fledgling Museum of Contemporary Art was operating out of an office on Boyd Street.
 The city's most prominent philanthropists and collectors had been assembled into a board of trustees in 1980, and set a goal of raising $10 million in their first year; an artists advisory council was involved early on.
 A working staff was brought together; Richard Koshalek was appointed chief curator; relationships were made with artists and galleries; and negotiations were begun to secure artwork and an exhibition space.
 Following Weisman's initiative, $1-million contributions from Eli Broad, Max Palevsky, and Atlantic Richfield Co. helped securing the construction of the new museum; Broad became MOCA's founding chairman; Palevsky chaired the architectural search committee.
 Many of MOCA's initial donors were young and supporting the arts for the first time; a substantial number joined up at the $10,000 "founder" minimum.